ayani09/Analysing-International-Debt/README.md

 # Analysing-International-Debt
-An analysis of international debt by country using SQL.
-This project is from DataCamp
+DataCamp project - An analysis of international debt by country using SQL